franciscoCabezasVega/prueba-tecnica-talana/README.md

 This project aims to show the use of the cypress tool, as a test automation tool where you can easily run the tests corresponding to the system with the various use cases required.

-## Installation

-- Install auth-api-tutorial-cypress with npm (you can install nvm and configure npm version 8.15.0).

 ### Optional installation

 - You can optionally install lockgit from: https://github.com/jswidler/lockgit